 Many parents are wondering when and how to stop using diapers for their toddlers.
 When to start potty training?
 How long does potty training last?
 What is pediatric potty training advice?
 One thing is certain – you should never start too soon – it is one of the biggest potty training mistakes parents make.
 Read all the studies and research on the subject.

-When Bella, now a 6 yo girl, was 1.5-year old I started potty training.
+When my firstborn was 1.5 years old I started potty training.
 I remember my aunt telling me how she did it when my cousin was 10 months old, and it worked just fine.
 So I told myself… OK, it is summertime, the best time to do it.
 She was in panties at home all day, and, oh boy, what a mess we had.

-She did it all over the house at first, and then had 2 corners that were her favorite… LOL… Poop and pee everywhere… After a while, I did some research and come to the conclusion that I am making a major mistake for my little girl.
+She did it all over the house at first, and then had 2 corners that were her favorite… LOL… Poop and pee everywhere… After a while, I did some research on how to stop using diapers and come to the conclusion that I am making a major mistake for my little girl.

 “Children under age 3 should not manage their own toileting habits any more than they should manage their college funds”

-This one did make me laugh, but he does have a point.
-Basically, any baby can be potty trained, but the point is in responding to the body’s urges in a judicious manner.
+This made me laugh, but he does have a point.
+Basically, getting rid of diapers is the easiest part, but the point is in responding to the body’s urges in a judicious manner.

-- Training too soon leads to pee and poop accidents, bedwetting, urinary tract infections.
-All related to chronically holding pee or poop.
+- Training too soon leads to pee and poop accidents, bedwetting, and urinary tract infections.
+All are related to chronically holding pee or poop.

-- Holding pee and poop just multiplies the bacteria and causes the urinary tract. infections
+- Holding pee and poop just multiplies the bacteria and causes urinary tract infections.

 - Children with the wetting problem are severely constipated despite not showing outward signs